franko/gsl-shell/doc/source/index.rst

-GSL shell can be used interactively to perform calculations with matrices or vectors but it does allow also to write complex user defined functions with the LUA scripting interpreter.
+GSL shell can be used interactively to perform calculations with matrices or vectors but it does allow also to write complex user defined functions with the Lua scripting interpreter.

-LUA is a very interesting and easy to learn scripting language that features advanced functionalities like closures and metamethods.
-LUA is very easy to learn and will give you the power of defining your own complex routines to use the GSL routines more effectively.
+Lua is a very interesting and easy to learn scripting language that features advanced functionalities like closures and metamethods.
+Lua is very easy to learn and will give you the power of defining your own complex routines to use the GSL routines more effectively.